Ellasx7/data550_finalproject/README.md

 5.  `renv` associated files:

 -   `renv.lock` stores the packages information associated specifically with this project
--   `.Rprofile` will load the project-specific packages
+-   `.Rprofile` reads R code from `renv/activate.R` file
--   `activate.R` is a script file to activate the project-specific environment
+-   `renv/activate.R` is a script file to activate the project-specific environment
--   `setting.json` is a configuration file to store project-specific settings and preferences
+-   `renv/setting.json` is a configuration file to store project-specific settings and preferences

 6.  `Dockerfile` specifies the environment and configuration needed to build the docker image for automated report construction